mantidproject/documents/Project-Management/ILL/TOF_and_BS/Mantid_workflow_proposal.md

 # TOF data reduction in Mantid: a draft

 This document outlines a possible ILL TOF data reduction workflow in Mantid.
 The workflow is based on Björn Fåk's requests and is partially inspired by the TOFTOF workflow.
 Additionally, a comparison to the workflow algorithm `DgsReduction` is done.
-Links to `DgsReduction` documentation is provided at the end of this document.
+Links to `DgsReduction` documentation are provided at the end of this document.

 ## Workflow for the sample